himynameisjonas/capture/README.md

 # Capture - Requests

 Caputure web requests, like webhooks, for debugging.
+With realtime updates!

 ## Installation

 * `yarn install`
 * `bundle install`
 * start with a `Procfile` runner

+## Usage

+It captures all requests when the path begins with `/c/`.
+For example `http://localhost:5000/c/foo/bar`.
+Visit root url to view captured requests.